elcarim5efil/enumjs/README.md

 ## compare

 The value of the Enum class is not a Number type, it cannot be compare to a number with `===` directly.
-Instead, method `equals` is recommanded, or you can convert it to Number type explicitly.
+Instead, method `equals` or `eq` is recommanded, or you can convert it to Number type explicitly.

 ```javascript
 var ENUMS = new ('A,B');